sap-tutorials/Tutorials/tutorials/abap-dev-adt-use-cds-view/abap-dev-adt-use-cds-view.md

 [ACCORDION-BEGIN [Step 3: ](Display the mouse-over information)]

 Display the mouse-over information for the Paid column by positioning the cursor on the column heading.
-**NOTE**: Notice that, in our case, the information is incorrect.
+**NOTE**: Notice that, in our case, the information is either missing or incorrect (depending on your version).
 We will change this information in the CDS view using an annotation.
+(For more information, see [Create a CDS view](https://www.sap.com/developer/tutorials/abap-dev-adt-create-cds-view.html) )

 [ACCORDION-END]